-- 1. A spouse whose COBRA continuation began due to divorce, separation or death of the subscriber; - A child if neither the subscriber nor the spouse has enrolled for this COBRA continuation coverage (if more than one child is so enrolled, the required monthly contribution will be the two-party or three-party rate depending on the number of children enrolled); and - 3.
+- 1. A spouse whose COBRA continuation began due to divorce, separation or death of the subscriber; - 2.
+A domestic partner whose COBRA continuation began due to the end of the domestic partnership or death of the subscriber: - A child if neither the subscriber nor the spouse has enrolled for this COBRA continuation coverage (if more than one child is so enrolled, the required monthly contribution will be the two-party or three-party rate depending on the number of children enrolled); and - 4.
 A child whose COBRA continuation began due to the person no longer meeting the dependent child definition.